gkaguirrelab/gkaModelEye/demo/README.md

 ## demo

-A set of longer, more complicated demonstrations of things that may be calculated using the model eye.
+A set of LiveScript demos, as well as some older demos that I'm still converting over to LiveScript.